AccelByte/accelbyte-csharp-sdk/docs/samples/tic-tac-toe.md

 ### Game Client (AWS Lambda)
 - For matchmaking client sample application, go to `samples/AccelByte.Sdk.Sample.TicTacToe.Game` directory.
 - Build the application using `dotnet build`.
-- Configure environment variables for AccelByte Cloud connection or use JSON config file as mentioned in project's [README](https://github.com/AccelByte/accelbyte-csharp-sdk/tree/main/samples/AccelByte.Sdk.Sample.TicTacToe.Game/README.md).
+- Configure environment variables for AccelByte Gaming Services connection or use JSON config file as mentioned in project's [README](https://github.com/AccelByte/accelbyte-csharp-sdk/tree/main/samples/AccelByte.Sdk.Sample.TicTacToe.Game/README.md).
 - You can choose to configure user's credentials directly using JSON file or command line options.
 Refer to the README on how to use it.
 - Make sure you deploy Title Matchmaking Lambda function first either on AWS or local.
 - Run the application using `dotnet run`.